-This confirmation letter is being provided pursuant to and in accordance with the Master Power Purchase and Sale Agreement dated ______________ (the “Master Agreement”) between KyMEA and Berea, and constitutes part of and is subject to the terms and provisions of such Master Agreement.
+This confirmation letter is being provided pursuant to and in accordance with the Master Power Purchase and Sale Agreement dated __________, 2018 (the “Master Agreement”) between KyMEA and Berea, and constitutes part of and is subject to the terms and provisions of such Master Agreement.
 Terms used but not defined herein shall have the meanings ascribed to them in the Master Agreement.

-Kentucky Municipal Energy Agency [Berea]
+Kentucky Municipal Energy Agency City of Berea, Kentucky

 Name: Name: